Flawion/KOMvvmSample/README.md

 KOMvvmSample is a proposition of mvvm architecture, that can be used in your own project.
 Example is based on [GiantBomb](https://www.giantbomb.com/api) api.

 This version of mvvm is partially inspired by clean architecture written by Uncle Bob.
 The key element is to separate logic from the UI.
 Logic is the most stable element of the app and the only necessary elements are injected into the UI in the form of protocols.
 UI knows nothing about the current implementation of the Logic, which makes it easier to test the app and change the UI without doing any changes in the Logic.
 So the logic is closed to unwanted changes and opened for future extensions.
-This architecture simplify presentation layer using event streaming by RxSwift framework.
+This architecture simplifies presentation layer by using event streaming by RxSwift framework.

 <p align="center">
 <img src="ReadmeImages/GamesList.png" width="250">